Mr. William M. Novotny

 Q: On how many occasions have you had your deposition taken?

-A: Approximately six times.
+A: Approximately nine times.

 Q: When was the last time you had your deposition taken?